TheBlackOutsider/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit.c: to print the last digit of the number stored in the variable n 2-print_alphabet.c : a program that prints the alphabet in lowercase 3-print_alphabets.c: prints the alphabet in lowercase, and then in uppercase
+1-last_digit.c: to print the last digit of the number stored in the variable n 2-print_alphabet.c : a program that prints the alphabet in lowercase 3-print_alphabets.c: prints the alphabet in lowercase, and then in uppercase 4-print_alphabt.c : a program that prints the alphabet in lowercase except q and e